BramVan-Oosterhout/katacoda-scenarios/foswiki2/notepadapp/step2.md

 <!-- Scenario text goes here -->
 ## A new VIEW template for the Note
 We are using the regular Foswiki skin (the =pattern= skin).
 The =pattern= skin displays many options that are marginal and distracting to the functioning of the Note application.
-In this step you will define a skin for the =NoteType= that leaves many of these distractions behind.
+In the following steps you will define a skin for the =NoteType= that leaves many of these distractions behind.
 The principles of this modification were presented in the previous scenario with the =TopicStub=.

 Remember that we are now changing the **presentation** of the topic when it is VIEWed.
 We are dealing with =TopicView= templates, not =TopicTemplates=. =TopicTemplates= contain default topic **content** at the time the topic is created.